pyblish/pyblish-endpoint/README.md

 ![Endpoint Schematic][schematic]

-The GUI sends requests to a host by first going through an endpoint.
+The frontend sends requests to a host by first going through an endpoint.

 However to fully encapsulate a frontend from implementation details of both Pyblish and host, there is the *service*.